bridgecrew-perf6/openshift-on-powervs-quick-deploy/README.md

 ![GitHub](https://img.shields.io/github/license/rpsene/openshift-on-powervs-quick-deploy?style=flat-square)
 ![GitHub last commit](https://img.shields.io/github/last-commit/rpsene/openshift-on-powervs-quick-deploy?style=flat-square)

-This is an auxiliary automation to execute on or more setups of a default OpenShift cluster (1 bastion + 1 boot node + 3 master nodes + 2 worker nodes) at IBM Cloud on PowerVS using as base a multi-arch (amd64 and ppc64le) container image which is built with all required versions of the dependencies (i.e Terraform and its providers and IBM Cloud CLI).
+This is an auxiliary automation to execute one or more setups of a default OpenShift cluster (1 bastion + 1 boot node + 3 master nodes + 2 worker nodes) at IBM Cloud on PowerVS using as base a multi-arch (amd64 and ppc64le) container image which is built with all required versions of the dependencies (i.e Terraform and its providers and IBM Cloud CLI).

 [Take a look at this video to see how it works](https://youtu.be/aSCuZTMTTEQ).